Kristine W: Relationship with the LGBT community

-Kristine W's biggest support has come from the LGBT community, who has embraced her ever since her first single, “Feel What You Want”.
-She is a long-standing and outspoken supporter of the gay community and advocate of LGBT rights – she regularly performs at pride rallies and for pro-LGBT charity organizations across the nation, including those dedicated to fighting AIDS and other HIV-related illnesses.
+Kristine W's large support has come from the LGBT community since she released her first single, “Feel What You Want”.
+She is a supporter of the gay community and advocate of LGBT rights – she regularly performs at pride rallies and for pro-LGBT charity organizations across the nation, including those dedicated to fighting AIDS and other HIV-related illnesses.

 She is longtime friends with famed drag performer and musician RuPaul, and co-wrote the song "Just a Little In and Out" on his 2004 album Red Hot.
 Kristine W has performed numerous times at RuPaul's annual DragCon, and in 2024 appeared as a guest judge on season 9 of RuPaul's Drag Race All Stars.

 Kristine W reflected: "My relationship with the gay community has been a huge blessing.
 God knew I needed an army of soldiers to get my message of love, hope, faith and tolerance out to the world and He bound us together."

 Kristine W said she first realized she had such a big gay following during a 1994 New York performance for NYC DJ Junior Vasquez at Sound Factory.
 “I remember going into the club and nobody knew who I was.
 I think they were all expecting a black girl.
 I just walked right past the whole crowd.
 There were a couple of thousand men and no AC.
 Everyone was just dripping wet.
 I loved it!
 I was like, ‘This is great!
 Look at all these hot guys.
 This is like a freaking garden, a bouquet of loveliness.
 It’s a banquet, and where do I start?’
 I turned to one of the guys with me and said, ‘These guys are so hot it’s ridiculous.’
 And he said, ‘Don’t get too excited.
 This is a gay party.’
 So that was my first experience and I was like, ‘This is hot.’
 I loved it."

 The gay community has also served as a place of solace from the sexism she's faced throughout her career.
 Kristine stated in a radio interview, “[The gay community] gave me a place I can focus on my music and not have to worry about all the other weird stuff going on.”

 Among her many pride performances, Kristine W headlined all three of Arizona's pride festivals (Phoenix, Tucson, and Flagstaff) in 2018.
 Recently, she has performed at Chicago's Human First Gala, an annual fundraising event celebrating organizations and businesses who have contributed to the local LGBT community.
 Kristine W also has a series of upcoming performances in celebration of Pride Month and Pride Summer, including at the 2019 Queens Pride Parade and Festival in New York, and the OC Pride Festival in California.